vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 * The addons parent directory will be removed, and `packages` becomes the primary directory for package related contents.
 * The existing `repos` directory will be renamed to `repositories` for clarity.
 * Packages will be contained in 2 separate directories for the 2 types of packages: `core` and `user-managed`.
-* A `misc` directory is introduced to contain files and templates useful for development and test.
+* A `misc` directory is introduced to contain files and templates useful for development and test. _*TODO: Should we just put things in the hack directory?*_

 ```txt
 ./packages